Search

 2. Flexible premium fixed annuities

 Funded with a series of premium payments.
-As you continue making payments, the annuity's value grows at your fixed rate of return.
+As you continue making payments, the annuity's value grows at your fixed interest rate.

 gold line